 Head north through the parking lot to where the mountain bike trails hit the pavement.
 Walk along these trails for 75 yards past several broken sections of ridgeline until you notice a prow that extends northwest from the ridge; this is the top of the North Slab.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for North Slab:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for North Slab: